Dropbox Integration with Salesforce: Complete Guide & Methods

 2. Click CSV from the storage service and choose the Dropbox connection as a Source

-3. Select Salesforce connection as a Target and enable other available package options optionally.
+3. Select the Salesforce connection as a Target and enable other available package options, optionally.

 4. Click Add New to create the package task.